Generic name: almotriptan [ AL-moe-TRIP-tan ]

 high blood pressure, a heart rhythm disorder; or

-risk factors for coronary artery disease (such as diabetes, menopause, smoking, being overweight, having high blood pressure or high cholesterol, having a family history of coronary artery disease, being older than 40 and a man, or being a woman who has had a hysterectomy).
+risk factors for coronary artery disease (such as diabetes, menopause, smoking, being overweight, having high blood pressure or high cholesterol, having a family history of heart disease, or being older than 40 and a man).

-FDA pregnancy category C. It is not known whether almotriptan will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+It is not known whether Axert will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

 It is not known whether almotriptan passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.